cyberconcepts/loops/README.txt

 A node's target is rendered using the NodeView's renderTargetBody() method.
 This makes use of a browser view registered for the target interface, and of a lot of other stuff needed for the rendering machine.
+(Note: renderTarget is obsolete - we now use a macro provided by the target's view for rendering.)

   >>> from zope.component.interfaces import IFactory
   >>> from zope.app.renderer import rest